kohbis/memoru/README.md

 `Memoru` is a simple CLI memo application built with Rust and SQLite3.
 It allows you to create, read, update, and delete memos from the command line.

-“Memo-ru” means “to make a memo” or “to take notes” in Japanese.
+"Memo-ru" means "to make a memo" or "to take notes" in Japanese.

 ## Features